hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configcli.md

 :::

 You should still have your `KubeDirectorCluster` running from the previous [lesson](./configcli) if not start it now.

+Next open a shell session on the cluster:

 ```
 kubectl exec -it your-pod-name -- /bin/bash